rackerlabs/docs-cloud-cdn/rst/devguide/_build/html/_sources/api-operations/get-retrieve-flavor-details-v1.0-project-id-flavors-flavor-id.txt

     GET /v1.0/{project_id}/flavors/{flavor_id}

+Retrieves details for the specified flavor.

-Retrieves details for the flavor specified by flavor_id.
+This operation retrieves details for the flavor specified by flavor_id.